fallais/hermes/README.md

 It can also be deployed in a Docker container, it is only 20MB.

 `docker run -d --name gobirthday -e CRON="30 11 * * *" -v contacts.json:/app/contacts.json -v providers.json:/app/providers.json fallais/gobirthday`

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

+## Credits

+Implemented by François Allais

+## License

+See `LICENSE`.